simalamuel/python-projects/README.md

-# My python scripts for training.
-Be wellcome to use them. :D
+> trying to improve knowledge on python. be wellcome to use them. :D
 ![initial d 2](https://media.giphy.com/media/vZRdMe89bFkTm/giphy.gif)